 It was those very differences, in their personalities and in their music, that constituted the continuum that would define country music.

-Most obviously, the continuum between Rodgers and the Carters runs from country to pop.
+Most obviously, the continuum between the Carters and Rodgers runs from country to pop.
 The Carters started out singing old-time mountain ballads and blues songs, and they never strayed far from that.
 They knew who they were, and didn’t concern themselves much with the competition.

 Rodgers, on the other hand, never thought of himself as a country singer.
 He sang some old songs at Bristol because that was what Peer was looking for, but he saw himself as competing with Eddie Cantor, Al Jolson and Rudy Vallee—with mainstream pop singers—not with Ernest V. Stoneman or the Carter Family.
 Popular songs had been a big part of his repertoire before Bristol, and they stayed that way after Bristol.
 The Carter Family would never have recorded the suggestive “Everybody Does It in Hawaii” (1929), for instance, but it fit right in with Rodgers’ broader repertoire.
-Country was going to be drawn toward pop for generations to come, but it wouldn’t have to abandon the Rodgers legacy to move in that direction.
+Country was going to hear the siren song of pop music for generations to come, but it wouldn’t have to abandon the Rodgers legacy to move in that direction.

 Another aspect of the continuum is from amateur to professional.
 Other than Maybelle in her later years with Mother Maybelle and the Carter Sisters, the Carters never acquired the veneer of show business.
 Unlike most singers from poor backgrounds—for example, Jimmie Rodgers—they didn’t desert their roots and move to a posh new home.
-The Carters stayed where they had always lived, dressed the way they’d always dressed and spent their time doing the things they’d always done.
+The Carters had more money than they’d had earlier, but they stayed where they had always lived, dressed the way they’d always dressed and spent their time doing the things they’d always done.
 They were simple country people who, now, took periodic breaks to be pop stars.

 When Rodgers encountered them in 1931 at a recording session in Louisville, Kentucky, he must have been baffled.
 Here he was in his natty suit and gleaming-gold jewelry, driving his latest top-of-the-line roadster, and here were the Carters looking like they still hadn’t made it to the Taylor-Christian Hat Company.